nfdiop/ndeyefatoudiop.com/clzkwi177001w0al642bybfot.md

   );
 }
 ```

 ---

-### 10. Move data that doesn't rely on the component props/state outside of it for cleaner (and more efficient) code
+### 10\.
+Move data that doesn't rely on the component props/state outside of it for cleaner (and more efficient) code

-**❌ Bad:** `OPTIONS` and `renderOption` don't need to be inside the component because they don't depend on any props or state.
+**❌ Bad:**`OPTIONS` and `renderOption` don't need to be inside the component because they don't depend on any props or state.

 Also, keeping them inside means we get new object references every time the component renders.
 If we were to pass `renderOption` to a child component wrapped in `memo`, it would break the memoization.